Syncleus/aparapi-examples/README.md

 ## Running

-To run the examples simply execute it through maven.
+To run the examples simply checkout the version you want to run and execute it through maven.

 ```bash